About Cobbs Creek

 Business & Licensing Records

-Businesses operating in Cobbs Creek are required to obtain the necessary licenses and permits through the Mathews County Commissioner of the Revenue's Office.
-This includes applications for business licenses, zoning approvals, and various types of permits related to construction, renovations, or changes in land use.
-The Commissioner's Office maintains detailed records on the commercial activities and development within the 23035 ZIP code area, providing a central point of contact for entrepreneurs and business owners.
+Businesses operating in Cobbs Creek must obtain necessary licenses and permits through the Mathews County Commissioner of the Revenue's Office.
+This includes applications for business licenses, zoning approvals, and various permits related to construction, renovations, or changes in land use.
+The office maintains detailed records on commercial activities and development within the 23035 ZIP code area, providing a central point of contact for entrepreneurs and business owners throughout the community.

 Elections & Voter Records